 7-9: Perform network fault solution schema generation based on the network knowledge service and the result of network fault analysis, and form new knowledge.
 Storage the new knowledge to network knowledge service directory.

-6.3 Procedure to realize network maintenance monitoring with the network knowledge
+6.3 Procedure to realize network maintenance monitoring

 Network maintenance is oriented to integrated network monitoring and maintenance, focusing on the direction of “alarm root cause analysis, intelligent human-computer interaction, decision-making scheme generation” based on network knowledge, the goal of improving quality, reducing cost and increasing efficiency can be realized through the scenario transformation driven by data and knowledge.

-6.4 Procedure to realize network optimization with the network knowledge
+6.4 Procedure to realize network optimization

-6.5 Procedure to realize operational decisions with the network knowledge
+6.5 Procedure to realize operational decisions

 Annex A (normative or informative): Title of annex